 In Phase II cancer clinical trials, particular emphasis is given to whether the therapy is effective at treating a specific type of cancer.
 There is no placebo given, but participants may be divided into groups where each group gets a slightly different dose or schedule that will tell the investigators which way appears to work best with tolerable side effects.

-Phase II trials usually involve more people than the Phase I trials, but less than 100 people who all meet specific requirements set by the investigators.
+Phase II trials usually involve more people than the Phase I trials, but fewer than 100 people who all meet specific requirements set by the investigators.

 Phase III

 In Phase III cancer clinical trials, the new cancer therapy is compared carefully to the current treatment(s) available for that type of cancer.
-In this phase, patients may be separated into small groups and randomized into different treatment groups.
+In this phase, which usually involves thousands of participants, patients may be separated into small groups and randomized to different treatment groups.
 Some will receive the standard treatment that is already available, and some will receive the new treatment being tested.
-Many times, neither the doctor nor the patient know which cancer treatment they are receiving so that results cannot be influenced with conscious or unconscious bias.
+Many times, neither the doctor nor the patient knows which cancer treatment they are receiving, so that results cannot be influenced with conscious or unconscious bias.

 Phase IV

-In Phase IV cancer clinical trials, the cancer therapy is tested after it has been approved for a specific use.
-They are used to collect information about a therapy’s long-term effect on the patient’s quality of life, length of life, and any unexpected long-term side effects.
+In Phase IV cancer clinical trials, the cancer therapy is tested after it has been approved by the FDA for a specific use.
+They are used to collect information about a therapy’s long-term effects on the patient’s quality of life, length of life, and any unexpected long-term side effects.

 Phase IV trials may also be used to try new combinations of approved therapies to determine if there are better outcomes.